All posts

 1. Unit tests (Vitest): Render components against simulation data, assert on specific elements

-2. End-to-end tests (Playwright): Run the full simulator, interact with the UI like a real user
+2. End-to-end tests (Playwright): Run the full inspector, interact with the UI like a real user

 3. Manual validation: Connect to the real ChatGPT once you’re confident in the automated tests